What is a GPO?

 Do the suppliers charge me more by going through UNA instead of direct from them?

-Absolutely not – you will actually pay less than going direct to a supplier.
+Absolutely not – you will actually pay less than going directly to a supplier.
 Since UNA is able to leverage the purchasing power of all of our members, suppliers see value in partnering with us to offer our members a lower price.
-In addition, UNA and its supply contracting company Vizient are taking aggressive measures to help members reduce overall supply expenses and ensure that the value received from contracts remains best-in-class.
+In addition, UNA is taking aggressive measures to help members reduce overall supply expenses and ensure that the value received from contracts remains best-in-class.